 In case you have opted for a volunteering program in Ho Chi Minh, you’ll have to arrive on a Thursday (kindly check the program dates mentioned on the website).
 Our country coordinator will be there at the airport to greet you and take you to the accommodation where you can rest.
-On Friday, there will be an Orientation Session, where you’ll get to know in details about your program, the city and the places that you can visit.
+On Friday, there will be an Orientation Session, where you’ll get to know in detail about your program, the city, and the places that you can visit.
 You’ll also be taught some basic Vietnamese words, that can be used to initiate a conversation.

 On Saturday, you’ll be taken for a city tour of Ho Chi Minh City, and you’ll get to explore the major touristy locations.
 Sunday will be your free day to relax and unwind.

-Citizens of most of the countries are provided Visa on Arrival in Vietnam.
+Citizens of most of the countries are provided visas on Arrival in Vietnam.
 You can seek guidance from our Program Advisor once you have successfully applied for the program, and you’ll be told how you can go ahead with the procedure.
 You can also look for some help on the internet, in case you need some info.
 Some websites for your reference are as follows:

-Abiding by the dos and don’t of the host country is something that we always suggest our volunteers.
+Abiding by the dos and don’ts of the host country is something that we always suggest to our volunteers.
 The Vietnamese are appreciative if they see a traveler trying to follow their norms and customs.
 For you also, it’ll be a delightful experience to do things the way they should be done.

 We know that ‘All work and no play makes Jack a dull boy” – hence, we always encourage our volunteers to explore a country while on their volunteering trip.
 Vietnam, being a marvelous destination, has so much to explore that we won’t be surprised if you fall short of time!